 Mistake #5: unrealistic timeline

-Some organizations propose an unrealistic timeline that can impact cost or dissuade qualified agencies from responding.
+Some organizations propose an unrealistic timeline that can impact costs or dissuade qualified agencies from responding.

 For example, here's a timeline from an RFP I recently received: